refinedev/refine/documentation/docs/useModalForm.md

 siderbar_label: useModalForm
 ---

+import createGif from '@site/static/img/create-useModalForm.gif';

-The `useModalForm` hook allows you to easily open your form or anything you want within Modal.
-If we look in detail, `useModalForm` uses ant-design [form](https://ant.design/components/form/) and [modal](https://ant.design/components/modal/) components so it returns the appropriate values to the components.
-All we have to do is write the props it returns to the Modal and Form component.
+The `useModalForm` hook allows you manage a form within Modal.
+If we look in detail, `useModalForm` uses ant-design [Form](https://ant.design/components/form/) and [Modal](https://ant.design/components/modal/) components so it returns the appropriate values to the components.
+All we have to do is pass the props it returns to the Modal and Form components.

 For example, let's look at an example of creating a record with `useModalForm`.